rrainey/agc-mechanical-cad/README.md

 ## Introduction

-The Apollo Guidance Computer (AGC) was installed in both the Apollo Command Module and Lunar Excursion Module.
-It's one of the critical inventions that made the moon landing possible.
+The Apollo Guidance Compuer (AGC) is one of the critical inventions that made the U.S. moon landing possible.
+AGC's were installed in both the Apollo Command Module and Lunar Excursion Module.
+MIT and NASA archives, as well as important contributions from some of the original team members have given us a rich set of detail about how this computer was constructed.

 The [Virtual AGC Project](https://www.ibiblio.org/apollo/) was originally focused on software simulation of the AGC.